noush-05/Sentiment-Analysis-Tool/README.md

 # Sentiment Analysis Tool
 A supervised machine learning model for sentiment analysis, trained on the NLTK movie reviews dataset.
 The model predicts whether a text review is positive or negative.

+## Context
+This project represents my first hands-on attempt at training a machine learning model using a well-established dataset.
+I chose sentiment analysis because it has broad applications — from analyzing product reviews to detecting harmful content online.
+In particular, sentiment classification can contribute to efforts in identifying bullying or hate speech by analyzing linguistic patterns, helping to reduce harm in digital spaces.

+To deepen my understanding, I implemented three versions of the tool, each with a different model.
+This iterative approach allowed me to compare model behavior, experiment with feature extraction, and evaluate the trade-offs between accuracy, precision, and recall.

 ## Features
 - Preprocessing using TF-IDF vectorization
 - Supports n-grams for improved phrase-level sentiment detection